zfleckhawk/Project2/proposal.md

 Movie Ticket Booking System

 This Ticket booking system would be for multiple theaters.
-The user would first pick the location of the theatre, than pick the movie, the time of the movie, number of tickets and than their choice of seats.
+The user would first pick the location of the theatre, then pick the movie, the time of the movie, number of tickets and then their choice of seats.
-They will than be able to pay for the tickets through a credit or debit card.
+They will then be able to pay for the tickets through a credit or debit card.

 # Shared Team Github Repo URL:
 https://github.com/dunder-mifflin-scranton/Project2